Michael C. Thompson: Personal life

 Thompson lives in Edmond, Oklahoma, with his wife, Deborah Thompson.
 The Thompsons have two sons.
-Their oldest, Brandon Thompson, is a graduate of the United States Military Academy at West Point and is a captain in the United States Army.
+Their oldest, Brandon Thompson, is a graduate of the United States Military Academy at West Point and is a lieutenant colonel in the United States Army.
 Their youngest son, 1st Lieutenant Jared Thompson, is a helicopter pilot with the Oklahoma Army National Guard.
 Lieutenant Jared Thompson is also an Iraqi and Afghan combat veteran.